Lim Ah Siang: Death

 In 1916, the Ngee Heng Kongsi was wound up with the enactment of the Societies Ordinance.
 Lim Ah Siang's final duty for the Ngee Heng was to sign a $30,000 bond for the settlement of Ngee Heng's liabilities and the disposal of its properties as part of winding up the society.
 He died soon after executing the bond and his successor, Lin Jin He, was assigned the task of disposing of Ngee Heng's assets.

-19 February 1917, Lim Ah Siang died in his residence in Singapore: No 89, Kampong Java Road, and his body was sent back to Johor Bahru.
+On 19 February 1917, Lim Ah Siang died in his residence in Singapore: No 89, Kampong Java Road; his body was sent back to Johor Bahru.
 The Johor Military Force (Timbalan Setia Negeri) received him and the Johor flag was flown half-mast that day with a half-day holiday.
 Lim Ah Siang's tomb still stands on a hill near Jalan Ah Siang facing Singapore up to this day.